Destination Management Plan

 • 5.4 million visitors (daytrip and overnight).

 • $2.9 billion in visitor expenditure in the region (direct and indirect).

 • 24,968 tourism related jobs (direct and indirect), representing 19.9% of total employment in the region.

 The video below provides a short visual summary of the DMP.

 Murray Regional Tourism (MRT) is the only Regional Tourism Organisation (RTO) in Australia that includes areas within two states, Victoria and New South Wales.
 The Councils that form the MRT region have been organised into five regions for analysis, including Eastern Murray, Mid-East Murray, Central Murray, Mid-West Murray and Western Murray.

-Download media releases below for the Murray Region and specific for each sub region;
+Download our Destination Management Plan media releases for the Murray Region and specific for each sub region;